Loud (esports): Partnerships and collaborations

 In August 2021, LOUD stamped the new packaging of Fusion Energy Drink, an Ambev brand of energy drinks.
 In January 2023, Burger King launched a LOUD-themed restaurant in São Paulo for 1 month.

+In May 2024, LOUD was announced as a member of the Esports World Cup Foundation Club Support Program, run by the Esports World Cup Foundation, which is funded by the Saudi Arabia Public Investment Fund.
+This partnership program gives teams a one-time six-figure stipend if an organization is willing to enter new esports as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup tournament series.

 Current divisions

 Free Fire

 LOUD started as a Free Fire team, due to the popularization of the game in Brazil in 2019.
 LOUD's Free Fire team won the 2020 Copa America and the 2022 Liga Brasileira de Free Fire Stage 1.